This post may contain affiliate links. Please read my disclosure policy.

 To make the boiled cider:

 - Pour the apple cider into a large, heavy-bottom deep saucepan.
 Cook over medium-high heat and bring cider to a boil.
 Keep an eye on the cider to make sure it doesn’t boil over.
 The apple cider bubbles up quickly but will settle down after about 5 minutes of simmering.
-Boil until the cider is reduced to ¼ cup.
+Boil until the cider is reduced to ¼ cup, about 20 to 25 minutes.
 Don’t let it get too thick or syrupy.
 Remove from the heat and set aside.
 Use immediately or refrigerate until needed.

 To make the caramel sauce:

-- Pour the cream, salt, apple cider. cinnamon and nutmeg into a small heavy-bottom saucepan.
+- Pour the cream, salt, apple cider reduction, cinnamon and nutmeg into a small heavy-bottom saucepan.
 Warm over medium-low heat while preparing the syrup mixture.

 - Pour 1 cup of water into a 2-quart heavy-bottomed saucepan.
 Pour the sugar into the center of the pot taking care to keep the granules away from the sides of the saucepan.

 - Cover the pan and bring the mixture to a boil over high heat.
-Uncover and insert a candy thermometer and continue to boil until the mixture is thick, light golden brown in color, and registers 300°F. This will take about 10-15 minutes.
+Uncover (do not stir) and insert a candy thermometer and continue to boil until the mixture is thick, light golden brown in color, and registers 300°F. This will take about 10-15 minutes.

 - Once the syrup reaches 350°F, remove from the heat.
 Add one-fourth of the hot cream to the sugar mixture.
 The mixture will bubble and spit.
 Allow the mixture to settle down then add the remaining cream.
 Once the bubbling subsides, gently whisk until smooth.
 Add the butter and whisk until combined.